susam/emacs4cl/README.md

 memory.

-While you are getting used to the Emacs key-bindings, keep this [GNU Emacs Reference Card][emacs-ref] handy with you.
+While you are getting used to the Emacs key-bindings, keep this [GNU Emacs Reference Card][emacs-ref] handy.
 Also, if you are using it in GUI mode, then the menu options can be quite helpful.
 The menu options contain frequently used operations.
 The option for each operation also displays the key-bindings that can be used to invoke the same operation.
 Also, bookmark the [GNU Emacs Manual][emacs-doc] and refer to it when you need it.

 [emacs-doc]: https://www.gnu.org/software/emacs/manual/html_node/emacs/index.html
 [emacs-ref]: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf